eduardogallifaochoa/ai-trading-bot/readme.md

 This repo is a mix of crypto, automation, curiosity, and a bit of humor(TDHD coding JK full respect to the mental illness person out there I send them love).
 I also use this project to show my coding progress in case someone wants to hire me (please do, I need a job jasjasjdasd).

 Thanks for reading this far.
-Now let me walk you through how this bot works, in a chill, and simple way possible.(According to me)
+Now let me walk you through how this bot works, in a chill, and simple way.(According to me)

 ## 📦 Project Structure